 Reggie, which nonprofits have you worked with through the years?
 I’ve supported numerous charitable organizations including D.A.R.E, the ACLU, Multiple Sclerosis Society, Muscular Dystrophy Association, Colorado Center for the Book, United Way, Kiwanis, Rotary, American Red Cross, Partners Inc., The Children’s Hospital of Denver, Punts with a Purpose, Rocky Mountain Adoption Exchange, Big Brothers/ Big Sisters, American Heart Association, Food Bank of the Rockies, the Hospice of Saint John - among others.

+When did you first have an idea that football might be the sport for you?
 I really didn’t think that much about playing in the NFL.
 After college, I was encouraged to try out as a running back with the Denver Broncos; and I was considered a free agent long shot.
 Every year for six years, I worked hard and fought for my place with the team.
 All along though, I had an affinity for the power of the written word and writing and speaking became my primary passion.

-What sports do you partake in now
+What sports do you partake in now?
+Cycling.

 One of your first jobs in journalism was writing obituaries for the San Antonio Light.
 You were such a young man at the time, was it difficult doing that?
 You were put into an uncomfortable situation dealing with grieving families who just lost a loved one.
 It did teach me a lot about life and was good training for other writing jobs to come.